List of past Lucchese crime family mobsters: Christopher Furnari

 In 1967, family boss Thomas Lucchese died of a brain tumor, leaving the family to be run by an interim boss, Carmine "Mr. Gribbs" Tramunti.
 Lucchese's real successor, Anthony "Tony Ducks" Corallo, was convicted of bribery in 1967 and sentenced in 1968 to prison for two years.
 Tramunti served as acting boss, even after Corallo was released from prison in 1970.
 In 1973, with Tramunti's imprisonment, Corallo finally became the official Lucchese boss.

 In the early 1970s the Five Families of New York organized crime decided to "open the books', allowing a new generation of mob associates to become made men.
 Furnari immediately sponsored Amuso and Casso for family membership and then made them overseers of the "Bypass Gang", a highly successful burglary ring.
-During the 1970s and 1980s, the Bypass Gang reportedly stole hundreds of millions of dollars in cash, jewelry, and other merchandise.
+During the 1970s and 1980s, the Bypass Gang reportedly stole hundreds of millions of dollars in cash, jewelry and other merchandise.

-In January 1972, Furnari backed and sanctioned the squad of armed robbers who took the famed Pierre Hotel in Manhattan under siege and stole approximately $3 million in jewels and cash.
+In January 1972, Furnari backed and sanctioned the squad of armed robbers who took the Pierre Hotel in Manhattan under siege and stole approximately $3 million in jewels and cash.
 The Pierre Hotel robbery stands as the largest unrecovered hotel robbery in history.
 The case was never solved: none of the perpetrators ever confessed to the heist and only a diamond necklace valued at $780,000 was recovered.
-The eight brazen armed robbers were Robert Comfort, Sammy Nalo, Donald 'Tony the Greek' Frankos, Al Green, Ali Ben, Robert "Bobby" Germaine, and Al Visconti.
+The eight brazen armed robbers were Robert Comfort, Sammy Nalo, Donald 'Tony the Greek' Frankos, Al Green, Ali Ben, Robert "Bobby" Germaine and Al Visconti.

 In 1980, Furnari was promoted to consigliere in the Lucchese family.
 He wanted Casso to take over as capo of the 19th Hole crew, but Casso declined and endorsed Amuso instead.
 Casso opted to become Furnari's aide; a consigliere is allowed to have one soldier work directly for him.

-Furnari now enjoyed enormous influence both within his own family, the other New York families, and crime families from other US cities.
+Furnari enjoyed enormous influence both within his own family, the other New York families, and crime families from other U.S. cities.
 Furnari continued to oversee his criminal interests from the 19th Hole, but spent much of his time providing advice and mediation for family members as well as settling disputes with the other families.
 Furnari reigned as one of New York's top Mafia bosses throughout the early 1980s until his 1985 racketeering indictment.

 On February 25, 1985, Furnari was indicted in the Mafia Commission case, the most comprehensive Racketeer Influenced and Corrupt Organizations Act (RICO) prosecution brought against the mob at the time.
 Furnari was indicted as a result of a Federal Bureau of Investigation (FBI) probe that used undercover surveillance and bugging techniques against the mob leaders.
 The bug that snared Furnari had been placed in Salvatore Avellino's Jaguar car.
 FBI surveillance recorded Corallo conducting business with Furnari and other family leaders.
 Pleading not guilty to the charges, Furnari was released on $1.75 million bail pending trial.